ToshioCP/Gtk4-tutorial/gfm/sec20.md

 Ubuntu colors the button green but the color can be blue or other appropriate one defined by the system.
 In the same way the accept button has a "destructive-action" CSS class and is colored red.
 Two buttons have signals which are defined by the signal tags.
+By setting `swapped="TRUE"`, the instance emitting the signal and the user data are swapped.
+Consequently, the `cancel_cb` handler receives the `TfeAlert` object as its first parameter."
 - 35-54: A horizontal box has an image icon and a label.
 - 44-47: The GtkImage widget displays an image.
 The "icon-name" property is an icon name in the icon theme.